 Veterans Educational Benefits are typically approved for all of JCCC's degree programs.
 Veterans, reservists and eligible dependents requesting benefits must complete the appropriate forms, which are available through the Veterans Affairs Office, 151 GEB.
 All applicants for VA educational benefits must have a degree program plan developed and approved (or updated) by a JCCC academic counselor before each registration.
+JCCC has a dual degree option available for veterans wishing to seek two degrees simultaneously.
+Contact the Veterans Affairs office, 151 GEB, for current program requirements.
 Benefit pay is authorized only for those courses specifically listed or indicated on your program plan.
 We reserve the right to request a program plan on a per need basis.
 You must maintain enrollment to receive educational benefits.
 To maintain benefit eligibility, you are required to meet the same published standards of satisfactory academic progress as all financial aid recipients at JCCC.